servivent10/Servivent_tenant/docs/sql_scripts/16_FEATURE_compras_filtros_y_roles.md

 -- =============================================================================
--- DATABASE ENHANCEMENT SCRIPT: FILTERS FOR PURCHASES & ROLE-BASED SECURITY (v2 - Ambiguity Fix) -- =============================================================================
+-- DATABASE ENHANCEMENT SCRIPT: FILTERS FOR PURCHASES & ROLE-BASED SECURITY (V3 - Web Orders) -- =============================================================================
--- Este script introduce dos mejoras y una corrección crítica:
+-- This script introduces two improvements and one critical fix:
--- 1. (FIX) Resuelve un error de "columna ambigua" al calificar explícitamente la --    columna `sucursal_id` en la consulta inicial de perfil de usuario.
+-- 1. (FIX) Resolves an "ambiguous column" error by explicitly qualifying the --    `sucursal_id` column in the initial user profile query.
--- 2. Implementa la lógica de seguridad basada en roles en las funciones de la --    base de datos, asegurando que los Administradores y Empleados solo vean --    los datos de su propia sucursal.
+-- 2. Implements role-based security logic in the database functions, ensuring --    that Admins and Employees only see data from their own branch, with the --    exception of company-wide web orders.
--- 3. Añade una nueva función para obtener eficientemente los datos necesarios --    para los nuevos filtros del módulo de Compras.
+-- 3. Adds a new function to efficiently retrieve the data needed for the new --    filters in the Purchases module.
 --
--- **INSTRUCCIONES:**
+-- INSTRUCTIONS:
--- Ejecuta este script completo en el Editor SQL de tu proyecto de Supabase.
+-- Execute this script completely in your Supabase SQL Editor.
 -- =============================================================================

 -- -----------------------------------------------------------------------------
--- Paso 1: Actualizar `get_company_purchases` con lógica de roles y corrección de ambigüedad -- -----------------------------------------------------------------------------
+-- Step 1: Update `get_company_purchases` with role logic and ambiguity fix -- -----------------------------------------------------------------------------
 DROP FUNCTION IF EXISTS public.get_company_purchases();
 CREATE OR REPLACE FUNCTION get_company_purchases()